sadmannn/happy-bday-shehooo/overview.md

    - Calibrates microphone noise floor for accurate detection
    - Monitors audio frequency for blowing patterns
    - Requires 3 consecutive blow detections
-   - Intensity threshold for successful blow
+   - Fine-tuned lower threshold for very gentle blowing effort
    - Encouraging messages for weak blows:
      - "Almost there!
 Blow a little harder! 💨"
      - "You can do it!
 One big blow! 🌬️"